togga/statsd-c/README.md

 ========

 This is the code from jbuchbinder/statsd-c with the JSON stuff and Gaglia/Gmetric stuff removed.
-I want a minimal statsd server written in C for Graphite.
-I don't care for Ganglia or JSON, so I have no use for that code.
+The goal is to have a minimal statsd server written in C for Graphite.

 I also plan to build this using libevent asynchronous IO instead of pthreads, so the threading is going away soon.